CAWaterBoardDataCenter/SafeToSwim/src/index.md

 ## Interpreting safety statuses
 \
 The status at each monitoring site is based on how recent monitoring results compare to the [Statewide Bacteria Water Quality Objectives](https://www.waterboards.ca.gov/bacterialobjectives/).
-When planning your visit, consider how much time you will spend in the water, whether your activities might lead to ingesting water, and the health needs of everyone in your group.
+Many factors can influence your risk of illness, including the level of contamination, the type of activity, and individual health conditions.
 Contact with contaminated water can increase the risk of gastrointestinal illness, skin rashes, and infections of the ears, eyes, nose, or throat.
   <div class="grid grid-cols-3" style="width: 100%; gap: 1rem; margin-top: 1rem;">
     <div class="card">
       <strong>Low risk</strong><br><br>